awsdocs/aws-xray-developer-guide/doc-source/xray-api.md

 # AWS X\-Ray API<a name="xray-api"></a>

 The X\-Ray API provides access to all X\-Ray functionality through the AWS SDK, AWS Command Line Interface, or directly over HTTPS\.
-The [X\-Ray API Reference](https://docs.aws.amazon.com//xray/latest/api/Welcome.html) documents input parameters each API action, and the fields and data types that they return\.
+The [X\-Ray API Reference](https://docs.aws.amazon.com//xray/latest/api/Welcome.html) documents input parameters for each API action, and the fields and data types that they return\.

 You can use the AWS SDK to develop programs that use the X\-Ray API\.
 The X\-Ray console and X\-Ray daemon both use the AWS SDK to communicate with X\-Ray\.
 The AWS SDK for each language has a reference document for classes and methods that map to X\-Ray API actions and types\.